- What do I need to know about the EEA Residence Card?

 What is the Surinder Singh Application?

-There is another possible route towards EEA permanent residency known as the Surinder Singh route.
+There is another possible route towards EEA permanent residence known as the Surinder Singh route.

 You could be eligible if you have lived in an EEA country that is not the UK or Switzerland with a British family member and one of the following is true: